 How to install an NVMe SSD

 Most modern motherboards support NVMe drives via an M.2 slot.
 These are simple slots that allow you to plug your NVMe drive straight into your PC without any extra cables.
-All you need to do it is plug the drive in and screw it down.
+All you need to do is plug the NVMe drive in and screw it down.

 We first recommend checking your motherboard manufacturer's website for your relevant device to see if they include any M.2 slots in the design.
 If they don't, not to worry as there's a second way to install with a PCI-e adapter we'll show you as well.

 Before you get started be sure to unplug your computer from the mains and ground yourself with an anti-static wrist strap to avoid damaging your machine or the drive during the process.

 The next step is to find a spare M.2 slot on your motherboard.
 These can be found by checking the motherboard manual or looking for the markings on the motherboard itself.
 There are usually one or more slots available.